realtarget/traefik2-docker-stack/README.md

 First of all: The documentation of traefik V2 is huge and detailed, but it's impossible to find any good tutorials or copy-and-paste examples to get things fast up and running.
 However, after many hours of reading the forums, searching github issues and drinking wine, i had all containers in production.

+If you have any questions - just [open an issue](https://github.com/realtarget/traefik2-docker-stack/issues) :-)

 ## traefik v2 Proxy

 My configuration includes the following files: